lockss/lockss-rtd-manual/docs/installing/installer.rst

       [success] Skipping (--skip-check-system-user)

-   and :program:`install-lockss` will successfully proceed to the next phase (:ref:`configuring-firewalld`).
+   and :program:`install-lockss` will successfully proceed to the next phase (:ref:`configuring-iptables`).

 2. If the ``lockss`` user or group does not exist on the host system, you will see one of these error messages: